 By now Metcalfe was working on shorts and music videos during the day, and surviving via a host of night jobs: waiter, shelf stacker, cinema usher.
 Eager to gain experience, he entered the foyer of radio station bFM and announced he’d make a music video for any band with $1000.
 Metcalfe produced videos for Shihad and Hayley Westenra, and in 2001 produced the Tui Award-winning clip for Che Fu hit Fade Away, which saw the band dressed as Māori Battalion soldiers.

 Meanwhile Metcalfe and Warn were learning about filmmaking together.
-Their gruelling training regime included two further shorts, a TV series about the band Steriogram, and a dozen trips to the United States to drum up interest.
+Their training regime included two further shorts, a TV series about band Steriogram, and a dozen trips to the United States to drum up interest.
 Finally they struck a deal with Canadian company Lionsgate for their first feature, Nemesis Game.
 An NZ $6 million co-production between Canada, England and NZ, the mystery thriller revolved around a woman (Canadian Carly Pope) caught up in murder, as she attempts to solve a series of complex riddles.
 Nemesis Game was nominated for multiple NZ Film Awards, including Best Film, Director, and Screenplay.

 Metcalfe was also beginning to direct documentaries, starting in the danger zone of Baghdad.
 Soldiers of Fortune (aka Iraq - Kiwi Guns for Hire) follows private security forces operating in the city.
 He also helped develop feature-length doco Relocated Mountains, which chronicles a Kurdish refugee's trip from New Zealand back to Iraq.